5 Key points:

 - Acquired.
 Sperm production can be affected by previous chemotherapy, radiotherapy, certain medications (cimetidine, spironolactone, ketoconazole), cigarette smoking and excess alcohol consumption.
 Spermatozoa production takes place in the testes at a temperature 1 degree C below normal body temperature.
 Childhood mumps can cause severe testicular damage when both testicles are infected.
 Varicocoele, a condition of dilated, tortuous spermatic veins within the scrotum, is also a common cause for subfertility, possibly because of venous congestion and higher temperatures on the testis [Fig 1].

-Azoospermia (zero sperm count) is an even severe form of subfertility and can be due to absent sperm-producing cells (Sertoli only cell syndrome), retrograde ejaculation of semen into the bladder, or even blocked / absent vas.
+Azoospermia (zero sperm count) is an even severe form of subfertility and can be due to absent sperm-producing cells (Sertoli only cell syndrome), retrograde ejaculation of semen into the bladder, or blocked / absent vas [Fig 2].
+Varicocoeles do not cause azoospermia.

 After the history taking, a general physical and scrotum examination is done.
 Blood test for hormone levels and a semen analysis is done next.
-Majority of male subfertility are of low number/quality as a result of impaired sperm production from a genetic defect in the Y chromosome.
+Majority of male subfertility are of low number/quality as a result of impaired sperm production from genetic defect in the Y chromosome.
 A low semen volume with azoospermia suggests a blocked vas while an inadequate concentration of spermatozoa suggests impaired production.
-Small, poorly developed testes indicate primary testicular failure while azoospermia in the presence of normal testes suggests vas obstruction or absence.
+Small, poorly developed testes indicate primary testicular failure while azoospermia in the presence of normal testes suggests an obstructed or absent vas.

 Treatment can only be initiated after clinical assessment and laboratory investigations are completed.
 The couple will be advised on possible corrective procedures and whether to go on to costly assisted conception techniques.

-- Varicocoele ligation.
 If varicocoele is the only identifiable factor found, most urologists would advise surgery to ligate these big veins.
-However, the varicocoele ought to be obvious clinically and affect both sides of the scrotum (as reported by independent ultrasound assessment).
+However, the varicocoele ought to be obvious clinically and present on both sides of the scrotum based on independent ultrasound assessment.
 Assuming that the ligation is complete with no recurrence, the semen quality should improve by 6 months.
 If not, then the more likely cause is an underlying genetic defect of the sperm producing cells.

 Retrograde ejaculation is more difficult to treat.
 The sperms are retrieved from the urine voided immediately after ejaculation.
-The urine needs to be rendered alkaline to avoid damage to the fragile sperms.
+The urine needs to be rendered alkaline to prevent the fragile sperms from dying.